bluegreen-labs/github_backup/README.md

 ## Authorization

 For private repositories authorization will be required.
 If no personal access token is provided (to be stored in `~/.ssh/github.bak` with read/write access, but no delete access) the existing ssh key on the system will work.
 Note that no additional passwords can be provided for the ssh key to function.
+All the usual caveats apply when managing access tokens and keys.